[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 This is where standalone policies come into the picture.
 They can exist independently of any identity or resource and can be attached to any number of identities without recreating them.

-Using the jsonencode function
+1. Using the Terraform jsonencode function

 resource "aws_iam_policy" "s3_read_only_policy" {